-The 34th. annual Scotland Connecticut Highland Festival & Games will be held on on Sunday, October 9th, 2022.
-The location of our festival is at the Historic Waldo House, 96 Waldo Road, Scotland, CT 06264.
+The 35th. annual Scotland Connecticut Highland Festival & Games will be held on Sunday, October 13th, 2024.
+The location of our festival is at the Brooklyn Fair Grounds, Brooklyn, Ct. on Rt.
+169.

 Our committee that hosts this festival is a small one and we are NOT getting any younger.
 WE are asking all of you to PLEASE, PLEASE consider helping us with this festival.
 If you enjoy this festival as much as we do, take a moment and consider joining our committee.

-We meet every third Monday at the Scotland, Ct.
-Library.
+We meet every third Monday at the Sprague Town Hall on the second floor.
 Meetings are NOT mandatory BUT we would love to see you at them in August, September & October so that we can all be on board as to the planning and set up.
-If you can not attend the meeting BUT have any time the week prior to our festival, PLEASE come down to the grounds to help us set up.
+If you cannot attend the meeting BUT have any time the week prior to our festival, PLEASE come down to the grounds to help us set up.
 If even for a few hours a day, any little bit will be greatly appreciated!!

-On this page we will bring you information about the bands who will be performing in the entertainment tent, Bagpipe bands that will be performing through out the day on the performance field by the vendors, Information on the festival site, our Highland Games taking place in the field by the Dining Tent.
-Through out the day there will be Scotch Highland Cattle on display just past the entertainment tent by the shuttle bus drop off/pick up location.
-Soay Sheep which are a breed of sheep from Scotland will be on display in the same area.
+On this page we will bring you information about the bands who will be performing in the entertainment tent, Bagpipe bands that will be performing throughout the day on the performance field by the vendors, Information on the festival site, our Highland Games taking place in the field by the Dining Tent.
+Throughout the day there will be Scotch Highland Cattle on display just past the entertainment tent by the shuttle bus drop off/pick up location.
+Soay Sheep which are a breed of sheep from Scotland will be on display in the same area, as well as the Beautiful Gentle Giant Scottish breed of horse, the Clydesdale.
 There will also be sheep dog demonstrations throughout the day in the fenced in area by the Waldo House.

-WE also NEED to state that NO ONE is allowed to bring any kind of a animal, pet or dog onto our grounds.
+WE also NEED to state that NO ONE is allowed to bring any kind of a animal, pet or dog onto our grounds unless contracted by our committee to do so.
 PLEASE do NOT leave any animal or person locked inside of any vehicle.
 This includes all of our shuttle bus properties, our parking areas and our festival grounds.
 If we find any animal is locked inside of a vehicle while the owner is away, we WILL contact the State Police.
 If you are found on the festival grounds with any animal, pet or dog you will be asked to leave the festival- NO refunds!

 WE would like to thank everyone who has attended our festival and supported our cause of promoting Scotland (U.K. & the U.S.A.) as well as so many Scottish (U.K.) traditions.
-We would like to say Thank You to all of our vendors selling all of their Scottish wares, foods, musical instruments, all of our Bagpipe Bands who will perform throughout the day, All of our Harp contestants, the Scottish Dancers, all of the farms who have brought along their beautiful animals to show off here and of course all of the contestants in the Scottish Games .
-Without all of our volunteers, contestants and this beautiful Waldo Homestead we would not be able to host this Festival, so THANK YOU to EVERYONE!!
+We would like to say Thank You to all of our vendors selling all of their Scottish wares, foods, musical instruments, all of our Bagpipe Bands who will perform throughout the day, All of our Harp contestants, All musicians who are participating in our Fiddle demonstration and contests, the Highland Dancers, all of the farms who have brought along their beautiful animals to show off here and of course all of the contestants in the Scottish Games .
+Without all of our volunteers, contestants, guests and this beautiful Waldo Homestead we would not be able to host this Festival, so THANK YOU to EVERYONE!!